AT-MFCGA: An Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm for Evolutionary Multitasking

 \subsection{From MFCGA to AT-MFCGA: dealing with negative genetic transfer}

-Despite the good performance shown by MFCGA in TSP problems, it bears the same curse as the vast majority of techniques designed for the same purpose: the inability to cope efficiently with negative genetic transfers.
+Despite the good performance shown by MFCGA in TSP problems, it shares the same problem as the vast majority of the techniques that are designed for this very same purpose: the inability to cope efficiently with negative genetic transfers.
 This issue implies the execution of unprofitable crossovers that ultimately hinder convergence and penalizes the scalability of the algorithm.
 Therefore, we have devised new mechanisms to make MFCGA sensitive to the search process and the synergies among the tasks being solved, yielding the Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm (AT-MFCGA) that lies at the core of this research.

-The main scheme of the AT-MFCGA has been built having two main objectives in mind, which should been properly balanced: \begin{itemize}[leftmargin=*] \item The first objective is the efficient adaptation of the search process to the synergies arisen among tasks along the execution.
+The main scheme of the AT-MFCGA has been built with two main objectives in mind, which should be properly balanced: \begin{itemize}[leftmargin=*] \item The first objective is the efficient adaptation of the search process to the synergies that arise from the tasks throughout the execution.
 This adaptation entails the addition of new additional mechanisms to MFCGA.
-As seen in previous recent studies, properly facing negative genetic transfers should lead to better overall results.
+As seen in recent studies, dealing with negative genetic transfers properly should lead to better overall results.

 \item The second objective is to maintain comparable complexity levels in comparison with MFCGA and other previously published alternatives such as MFEA-II.
 For this reason, newly added adaptation mechanisms should be effective and computationally efficient, making the overall multitasking approach attractive and easy to implement. \end{itemize}